emanuelefirmani/get-git-english/docs/obiettivo_6.rst

     remote: Counting objects: 3, done. remote:
     Compressing objects: 100% (2/2), done. remote: Total 2 (delta 1),
     reused 0 (delta 0) Unpacking objects: 100% (2/2), done.
-    From ../repo-remoto
+    From ../remote-repo
     e5bb7c4..c8528bb experiment -> foobar/experiment

 Something has arrived.

 Look again at the new local ``repository``.
 (In order to simplify our life, let's start to take advantage from an option present in every git's graphic
-interface: the capability of visualizing a single branch andhiding al the others, so that final result can be simplified)
+interface: the capability of visualizing a single ``branch`` and of hiding all others, so that final result can be simplified)

 .. figure:: img/push-3.png

-Carefully look at what has happened: your ``experiment`` branch didn't move at all.
+Carefully look at what has happened: your ``experiment`` ``branch`` didn't move at all.
 If you check, your
-``file system`` hasn't absolutely changed as well.
-Just your local ``repository`` has been updated: git added there a new ``commit``, the same remotely added; at the same time, git has also updated  the ``foobar/experiment`` position, in order to communicate that "*according with latest available information, last position of the branch ``experiment`` recorded on ``foobar`` is this*\ ".
+``file system`` hasn't absolutely changed either.
+Just your local ``repository`` has been updated: git added there a new ``commit``, the same added remotely; at the same time, git has also updated  the ``foobar/experiment`` position, in order to communicate that "*according with latest available information, last position of the branch ``experiment`` recorded on ``foobar`` is this*\ ".

-This is the way with which normally git allows you to know that someone continued his work an a remote ``repository`` .
+This is the way with which git normally allows you to know that someone continued his work on a remote ``repository`` .

 Another important remark: ``fetch`` is not equivalent to ``svn update``; only your local ``repository`` is synced to the remote one; your ``file system`` has not changed!
-This generally means that ``fetch`` is a very safe operatuon: even though you should sync with a dubious quality ``repository``, you can rest easy, because the operation will never do the
+This generally means that ``fetch`` is a very safe operatuon: even though you should sync with a dubious quality ``repository``, you can rest easy, because the operation will never apply the
 ``merge`` on your code without your explicit intervention.

 If instead you really want to include the remotely introduced changes in